Hot cross bun

-For the elementary school nursery rhyme, see Hot Cross Buns (song).

-A hot cross bun is a spiced bun, usually containing small pieces of raisins and marked with a cross on the top, traditionally eaten on Good Friday in the United Kingdom, Ireland, Australia, New Zealand, South Africa, Canada, India, Pakistan, Malta, United States, and the Commonwealth Caribbean.
+A hot cross bun is a spiced bun, usually containing small pieces of raisins and marked with a cross on the top, traditionally eaten on Good Friday in the United Kingdom and other Commonwealth countries.
+Hot Cross Bun Day is the 11th of September.
 They are available all year round in some countries, including the UK.

-The bun marks the end of the season of Lent and different elements of the hot cross bun each have a specific meaning, such as the cross representing the crucifixion of Jesus, the spices inside signifying the spices used to embalm him and sometimes also orange peel reflecting the bitterness of his time on the cross.
+The bun marks the end of the season of Lent.
+Further, the different elements of the hot cross bun each have a specific meaning, such as the cross representing the crucifixion of Jesus and the spices inside signifying the spices used to embalm him.

 History

-In the Christian tradition, the making of buns with a cross on them and consuming them after breaking the fast on Good Friday, along with "crying about 'Hot cross buns, is done in order to commemorate the crucifixion of Jesus.
+In the Christian tradition, buns with a cross on them are made and consumed after breaking the fast on Good Friday, along with "crying about 'Hot cross buns, in order to commemorate the crucifixion of Jesus.

 In 1592, during the reign of Elizabeth I of England, the London Clerk of Markets issued a decree forbidding the sale of spiced buns and other spiced breads except at burials, on Good Friday, or at Christmas.
 The punishment for transgressing the decree was forfeiture of all the forbidden product to the poor.
 As a result, hot cross buns at the time were primarily made in domestic kitchens.
 Further attempts to suppress the sale of these items outside of these holy days took place during the reign of James I of England (1603–1625).

 The first definite record of hot cross buns comes from a London street cry: "Good Friday comes this month, the old woman runs.
 With one or two a penny hot cross buns", which appeared in Poor Robin's Almanac for 1733.
 The line "One a penny, two a penny, hot cross-buns" appears in the English nursery rhyme "Hot Cross Buns" published in the London Chronicle for 2–4 June 1767.
 Food historian Ivan Day states, "The buns were made in London during the 18th century.
 But when you start looking for records or recipes earlier than that, you hit nothing."